Sign and Broadcast Transaction

 }

-• transactionHash — hash of the submitted transaction.
+• transactionHash — hash of the transaction.

-• bandwidthUsed — bandwidth consumed.
+• bandwidthUsed — amount of bandwidth points consumed by the transaction.

-• energyUsed — energy consumed.
+• energyUsed — amount of energy points consumed by the transaction.

 What's Next?